 Tel: +65 9113 6621

-ICANN’s mission is to help ensure a stable, secure and unified worldwide Internet.
+ICANN’s mission is to help ensure a stable, secure and unified global Internet.
 To reach another person on the Internet, you need to type an address into your computer or other device – a name or a number.
 That address must be unique so computers know where to find each other.
-ICANN helps coordinate and support these unique identifiers across the world.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the global.
+ICANN helps coordinate and support these unique identifiers across the worldwide.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation and a community with participants from all over the international.
 For more information, please visit: www.icann.org